dlt-hub/rasa_semantic_schema/README.md

 All the schemas that correspond to a single tracker store share a **schema prefix** that should be supplied both to the pipeline and this package.

-## Quickstart Guide for DBT Runner
-[DBT Package Runner](https://github.com/scale-vector/rasa_data_ingestion_deployment/blob/master/autopoiesis/DEPLOYMENT.md#semantic-schema-dbt-package) is one of the component of the Rasa Ingestion Pipeline.
-It will automate the execution of this package after it is properly customized.

-In order to customize the package you should do the following:

-1. Fork or clone the package so you can work on your own copy.
-Forking is the preferred method.
-2. Cutomize the copy of the package if necessary.
-Several customizations are accessible via configuration in `dbt_project.yml` file.
-3. Push your changes to the repository and confgure access to it as described [here]()
-4. The DBT Runner will use the same configuration settings and secrets that are used for other components.
-No further configuration is necessary for this method

-We advice you to customize your package if
-- you send external user ids in the `metadata` field of the user message
-- you send external session id in the above metadata
-- you want to track handovers and you have a special action(s) or intent(s) in your model that you want to measure in your reports
-- you have any other intent or action that you want to measure ie. if you have intents that indicate that user is frustrated, you can easily configure the package to start measuring them
-- your bot has multiple skills and you need to measure them separately in your reports.

 ## Package customizations
 ### External user and session ids
 Package allows to use a field passed in `metadata` of `user` or `session_start` event as an user identifer.
 The default is to use `sender_id` as such.
 The table `users` is built upon the `user_id` passed and such *user id* is present in `sessions` and `interactions` table.